 “Your name is Benson Neely.
 This is your first appointment.
 I believe that is all I should know from the start, so I can analyze what you have to say as fresh as possible”, she replied with a cold tone.
 “So, what brings you here?”

-He looked at her thinking he might have made a huge mistake.
+He looked at her thinking this was all a big mistake.
 “I, uh… I want to — ”

 “Look, I’m sorry…”, she replied, interrupting him once again.
-“I usually only accept patients when referred by colleagues or hospitals.
+“I normally accept patients only when referred by colleagues or hospitals.
 You deliberately sought me out.
 Why?”

 “I want to kill myself!”
 He was finally able to say, out loud.
 He didn’t want to give her a chance to interrupt him again.